 Alternative 1: No Action.
 Retain the CMP framework procedure as last revised in Amendment 26.
+[See Section 2.7 for the full text of the current framework procedure]

 Preferred Alternative 2: Modify the framework procedure to update the responsibilities of each Council for setting regulations for the Gulf Group Cobia.
 The responsibilities of each Council would be modified as follows: